What Makes Up An Industrial Safety Gate?

 OSHA does not allow chains to be used as fall protection anymore.

-We discussed this in more detail in a previous post.
-However, due to this change in OSHA’s code, safety gates have become the go-to option for ladder protection.
+Due to this change in OSHA’s code, self-closing safety gates have become the go-to option for ladder protection.

 Clamp On Design